 General Information about Physics Degrees

-The detailed information on each of these degrees can be found by clicking on the bulletin link to the left.
+The detailed information on each of these degrees can be found by clicking on the bulletin link below.

 Bachelor of Science: The Bachelor of Science degree is designed to prepare the student for graduate study, careers in applied or basic research, or college teaching.
 It provides a strong background for graduate study in physics or related areas of electrical engineering, computer science, materials science, and environmental science.
 A minor in mathematics is automatically completed by fulfilling the mathematics requirements for this major.
 The BS degree should be chosen by students pursuing advanced study in experimental or theoretical physics.